aksh98md/EmbeddedSystemsF20/index.md

 This method produces an image in black and white, which allows for better prediction.
 Accoring to "Color-to-Grayscale: Does the Method Matter in Image Recognition?", the main reason to use grayscale is to extract descriptors instead of operating in color images, the effect is simplification of algorithm and reduction of computation.
 [17]

 cv2.resize()

 This method scales the image being analized in each loop.
 This reduces the number of pixels from an image, which helps reduce the time of training a model.
 This is becuase, if training using neural networks for example, there is less number of input nodes that would have otherwise increased the complecity of the model.
 This may also be necessary to meet size requirement by a method, and openCV offers interpolation methods to resize an image.
 [18]

 cv2.away(time_value)

 This method waits for a key event.
 It is due to Python's implementation of switching "threads" (as discussed in the python section) and it is necessary to process the event loop.
 If this method is not called, other main events, such as redraw, resize, and input event will not be called.
 [19]

-After describing the process for training input, one can see that  a black background may increase the quality of our predictions.
+Note: After describing the process for training input, one can see that  a black background may increase the quality of our predictions.

-#### Code algorithm for training in Labtop
+#### Code Algorithm for Training in Labtop
 The initial part of the code will be similar to the one ran in the raspberry pi, as we initially take video input using the labtop camera.

 (to-do)

 ### 6 Conclusion and Future Works
 Our project consisted of a gesture based embedded system that acted as an assistant for user input through video camera.
 The Arduno contributed to our system by providing sensor data to the raspberry pi and therefore improving accuracy to our model.
 This was essential to reach our point of accuracy, as the model did not perform with high accuracy until the Arduino was added to the system.
 Our Raspberry pi collected image recognition from the USC video camera and performed data analysing in real time.
 The connections of our system included BLE and Wi-Fi.
 Due to the limitations of hardware and python language speed, out team opted for training our model in our labtops and then transfering that model to our raspberry pi, which required to perform the process of serialization to adjut the trained model to the new enviroment.

+There is always ways to make interfaces more user friendly and effective.
+For this project, future works can involve more options for hand gestures, which would give more functionality to the system.
+Additionally, improving the algorithm to make it faster at detecting hand gestures would be beneficial to the system.

 ### 7. Contributions
 ### 8. References